 Conclusions

 Respondents in this service evaluation recognise the potential for self-help resources and programmes to play a useful role in tinnitus management.
 For patients with low level tinnitus severity (e.g. requiring education only) they may reduce the number of audiology appointments that are needed, freeing up greater resource for those with greater need for psychological support.
 For patients with more complex needs self-help programmes may be useful to engage with between clinic appointments.
 Before clinicians can confidently recommend or implement self-help resources and programmes as part of their practice they need to be sufficiently evaluated using recognised evaluation techniques to provide evidence of effectiveness and to determine who benefits and how.
 Clinicians would also benefit from receiving guidance on how to introduce self-help programmes to patients.
 Clinicians should make researchers and professional bodies aware which self-help topics they feel require further research and guidance.

 As this survey was a service evaluation it is assumed that the responses obtained from the respondent represented the views of the department and therefore reflects current practice.
 Very little demographic data was collected and this may be seen as a limitation.
-The survey questions were broad in nature and the authors acknowledge this as a potential limitation We consider the results and any conclusion as a starting point to further research around the topic of how self-help for tinnitus patients could be developed and implemented within the context of current healthcare provision.
+The survey questions were broad in nature and the authors acknowledge this as a potential limitation.
+We consider the results and any conclusion as a starting point to further research around the topic of how self-help for tinnitus patients could be developed and implemented within the context of current healthcare provision.

 Declaration of Interest.